Urgent Suspected Cancer: Gynaecology

 When making an urgent suspected cancer (USC) referral (previously known as two-week waits or 2WW), please ensure your patient understands that they have been referred on a suspected cancer pathway and that they should make themselves available for diagnostic tests and outpatient appointments for the next 28 days.

-Gynaecology cancer services are located at Barnet General Hospital, Royal Free Hampstead, North Middlesex University Hospital, University College Hospital and Whittington Hospital.
+Gynaecology cancer services are located at Barnet Hospital, Royal Free Hospital, North Middlesex University Hospital, University College Hospital and Whittington Hospital.
+The surgical and oncological treating centre is University College Hospital.

-Further advice available via Consultant Connect.
+Further guidance is available via Consultant Connect.

 How to Refer